us58/osmelevation/README.md

 # osmelevation
 `osmelevation` annotates OpenStreetMap data with external elevation data from the NASA Digital Elevation Model (NASADEM).

 `correctosmelevation` performs corrections on the elevation data in OpenStreetMap data.

+## Adding elevation data to OpenStreetMap
+The tool `osmelevation` adds the tag _ele=*_ to each node in OSM.
+This tag contains the elevation above sea level in meters of the node's location.
+If a node already has a _ele=*_ tag, nothing gets changed.

+## Correcting elevation data in OpenStreetMap
+The tool `correctosmelevation` performs corrections on elevation data along routes in OSM.
+This includes the following OSM objects:
++ (1) Relations with tag _type=route_
++ (2) Relations with tag _waterway=river_
++ (3) Ways with tag _highway=*_

+The following corrections are performed:
++ Apply a smoothing algorithm to the elevation along routes found in (1) and (3)
++ For tunnels/bridges found in (1), straighten the elevation of the tunnels/bridges
++ Make sure that rivers do not flow uphill (2)

 ## Getting started